stupid-yash74679/epicsinfra.in/content/collections/products/prefab-kiosks.md

                                 <div class="services-steps">
                                     <h2 class="text-anime-style-2">How We Pop Up Your Kiosk</h2>

-                                    <p class="wow fadeInUp">Our process is fast and fuss-free.
-We start with your needs, design a kiosk that fits your spot, and set it up quick—often in under 15 days—so you can start selling or serving right away.</p>
+                                    <p class="wow fadeInUp">Epics Infra keeps it dead simple.
+We chat about what you need, design a kiosk that fits your spot, and get it up in 15-30 days—bam, you’re in business with zero headaches.</p>

                                     <!-- Service Step Box Start -->
                                     <div class="service-steps-box">